pingcap/docs-cn/tidb-configuration-file.md

 + Default value: `true`
 + When the value is `true`, both `KILL` and `KILL TIDB` statements can terminate queries or connections across instances so you do not need to worry about erroneously terminating queries or connections.
 When you use a client to connect to any TiDB instance and execute the `KILL` or `KILL TIDB` statement, the statement will be forwarded to the target TiDB instance.
 If there is a proxy between the client and the TiDB cluster, the `KILL` and `KILL TIDB` statements will also be forwarded to the target TiDB instance for execution.
 Currently, using the MySQL command line <kbd>ctrl</kbd>+<kbd>c</kbd> to terminate a query or connection in TiDB is not supported when `enable-global-kill` is `true`.
 For more information on the `KILL` statement, see [KILL](/sql-statements/sql-statement-kill.md).

+### `enable-forwarding` <span class="version-mark">New in v5.0.0</span>

++ Controls whether the PD client and TiKV client in TiDB forward requests to the leader via the followers in the case of possible network isolation.
++ Default value: `false`
++ If the environment might have isolated network, enabling this parameter can reduce the window of service unavailability.
++ If you cannot accurately determine whether isolation, network interruption, or downtime has occurred, using this mechanism has the risk of misjudgment and causes reduced availability and performance.
+If network failure has never occurred, it is not recommended to enable this parameter.

 ## Log

 Configuration items related to log.